magentabusiness/magentabusiness.github.io/_includes/docs/pe/solution-templates/scada-drilling-system.md

 {% assign sinceVersion = "4.0.0" %}
 {% include templates/since.md %}

-A SCADA (Supervisory Control and Data Acquisition) system template for automating oil and gas drilling processes has been implemented based on ThingsBoard.
+A SCADA (Supervisory Control and Data Acquisition) system template for automating oil and gas drilling processes has been implemented based on IoT Hub.
 The use of SCADA systems allows operators to monitor drilling parameters in real time, control equipment, and prevent emergency situations.
-ThingsBoard, as an IoT platform, enables the collection, processing, and visualization of data from sensors and controllers, making drilling safer, more efficient, and more predictable.
+IoT Hub, as an IoT platform, enables the collection, processing, and visualization of data from sensors and controllers, making drilling safer, more efficient, and more predictable.

 <br>
 <object width="100%" data="https://img.thingsboard.io/solutions/scada-drilling-system/scada-systems-in-drilling-scheme.svg"></object>